-Unlike for previous generations, career development doesn’t only happen in educational institutions.
-The more we work, the more we realize our passion and discover the things that we’re really good at.
+Career development doesn’t only happen in educational institutions.
+The work environment is full of learning opportunities.
+The more we work, the more we learn, develop new skills and competencies, realize our passion, and discover new talents.

 Employee development is the development of skills within an organization, initiated by the employer.

-With the support of their managers and learning & development teams, employee development can propel learners into a new role or department by enhancing their skills and knowledge on a subject.
+With the support of their managers and learning & development teams, employee development can propel learners into a new role or department by enhancing their skill sets and knowledge on a subject.

-Although employee development and training can happen at any stage of a learners’ career path, it should be an ongoing process that can be measured and tweaked by L&D pros to meet the needs of the business.
+Although employee development and training can happen at any stage of a learners’ career path, it should be an ongoing process that L&D can measure and tweak to ensure learning programs meet the needs of the business.

-Development programs are often provided via a learning platform (LMS) that help to track each learner’s progress over time.
+Development programs are often provided via an e-learning platform (a.k.a. an LMS) that helps to track each learner’s progress over time.
 Learning platforms allow you to provide personalized development paths at scale, offering up the right content at the right time.

-Professional development can often be overlooked by employers and many businesses can underestimate the value that it provides to their staff.
-So, why should you focus on employee development programs?
+All too often, companies underestimate the business value of employee development (or overlook it altogether).
+So, why should you focus on employee development initiatives?
 Here’s a breakdown:

 - Upskilling: Championing self development for your teams allows them to gain expertise in their current position and hone in on their strengths.
 Without providing the opportunity for your teams to grow their skills, your business may miss out on the opportunity to grow, too.

-- Retention: Arguably the most important aspect of employee development plans is how it impacts the loyalty of your employees.
-No one wants a dead-end job and if your teams are held back from developing themselves, they have no reason to stay with you.
-According to the Work Institute, the top reason employees leave their job is because of a lack of career development (22% reported).
-In 2019, that was the 9th consecutive year where this reason for leaving ranked first, and out of 100 people, 22 will likely quit for this reason.
+- Retention: Arguably the most important aspect of employee development plans is how it impacts loyalty and employee retention.
+No one wants a dead-end job, and if your teams are held back from developing themselves, they have no reason to stay with you.
+Report after report shows the top reason employees leave their job is because of a lack of career development.
 Don’t let this happen to you!

-- Attracting Top Talent: Job seekers are increasingly looking past perks such as pool tables and bean bags as indicators of a ‘good’ company, and are instead looking for something more hard hitting and long term.
+- Attracting top talent: Job seekers are increasingly looking past perks such as pool tables and bean bags as indicators of a ‘good’ company culture, and are instead looking for something more hard hitting and long term.
 More of us are looking for a business that will invest in us and our development, and a solid employee development program can be the difference between catching top and missing out.

 Building an employee development plan should always start with a thorough assessment of your long-term and business goals.
 As with everything L&D related, if you can’t assign the task with the business need, you can forget seeing any real impact.